International Foundation for Electoral Systems: Funding

-IFES also partners with international and domestic organizations around the world to advance good governance and democratic rights.
+IFES partners with international and domestic organizations around the world to advance good governance and democratic rights.

 Activities by region

 Sub-Saharan Africa

 IFES has worked in over 20 countries in Sub-Saharan Africa over the past three decades.

-Currently, IFES has programs in Burkina Faso, Ethiopia, Kenya, Mali, Niger, Nigeria and Senegal.
+IFES has programs in Burkina Faso, Ethiopia, Kenya, Mali, Niger, Nigeria and Senegal.
 IFES lent significant support to the development of the Association of African Election Authorities.

 The Americas

 IFES has been developing and implementing programs in the Americas region since its foundation, in 1987.

-Currently, IFES has programs in Ecuador, El Salvador, Guatemala, Haiti, Honduras, Jamaica and Nicaragua.
+IFES has programs in Ecuador, El Salvador, Guatemala, Haiti, Honduras, Jamaica, and Nicaragua.

 Asia-Pacific

-Over the last three decades, IFES has engaged in programming and research across Asia-Pacific, partnering global expertise with local solutions through combining efforts with a variety of partner organizations.

-Currently, IFES has programs in Bangladesh, Cambodia, Fiji, Indonesia, Maldives, Mekong Region, Myanmar, Nepal, Pacific Islands, Pakistan, Papua New Guinea, Sri Lanka and Timor-Leste.
+Over the last three decades, IFES has engaged in programming and research across Asia-Pacific.
+IFES has programs in Bangladesh, Cambodia, Fiji, Indonesia, Maldives, Mekong Region, Myanmar, Nepal, Pacific Islands, Pakistan, Papua New Guinea, Sri Lanka and Timor-Leste.

 Europe and Eurasia

 Across Europe and Eurasia, IFES states that it applies its technical expertise in an effort to advance good governance and democratic rights.
-IFES has had a long-term presence in many countries in Europe, such as Ukraine – where IFES has regularly conducted public opinion surveys since 1994 – and continues to conduct programming in diverse environments in countries such as Georgia and Kyrgyzstan.
+IFES has had a long-term presence in many countries in Europe, such as Ukraine–where IFES has regularly conducted public opinion surveys since 1994–and continues to conduct programming in diverse environments in countries such as Georgia and Kyrgyzstan.

-Currently, as of 2023, IFES activities are running in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Kosovo, Montenegro, and Romania, with regional field offices in Armenia, Georgia, Kyrgyzstan, North Macedonia, Serbia, Ukraine, and Uzbekistan.
+As of 2023, IFES is active in Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Kosovo, Montenegro, and Romania, with regional field offices in Armenia, Georgia, Kyrgyzstan, North Macedonia, Serbia, Ukraine, and Uzbekistan.

 Middle East and North Africa

 IFES has worked in over a dozen countries throughout the Middle East and North Africa.

-Currently, as of 2023, IFES runs activities in Lebanon and Syria, with regional field offices in Iraq, Libya, Sudan, and Tunisia.
+As of 2023, IFES runs activities in Lebanon and Syria, with regional field offices in Iraq, Libya, Sudan, and Tunisia.